zolderio/misp-to-sentinel/README.md

 # MISP to Microsoft Sentinel
 This code can be used to create an Azure Function that writes threat intelligence from a MISP instance to Microsoft Sentinel.
 The code is a modified version of the following repository: https://github.com/microsoftgraph/security-api-solutions/tree/master/Samples/MISP

+## Background
+For some context about this project, in Dutch, please read the [MISP to Microsoft Sentinel Whitepaper](/doc/%5Btlp-white%5D%20MISP%20to%20Microsoft%20Sentinel%20Whitepaper.pdf):

 ## Installation
 ### Prerequisities
 - An Azure Subscription